Horizon-bound objects: Kerr--Vaidya solutions: Kerr--Vaidya spacetimes

 \subsection{Admissible solutions}

-We now discuss the compatibility of the Kerr--Vaidya solutions with the requirements of regularity and finite formation time.
+We now discuss the compatibility of the Kerr--Vaidya solutions with the requirements of regularity and finite formation time and its consequences.
 We investigate separately the black hole and the white hole Kerr--Vaidya solutions.
-Observers falling into spherically-symmetric PBHs and PWHs observe only finite negative energy density and pressure when falling through the horizon.
+In the proper frames of test particles falling into spherically-symmetric PBHs and/or their counterpart white holes, the values of (negative) energy density and pressure are finite at the horizon.
 Mild firewalls (hypersurfaces where these quantities are divergent) are possible only for non-geodesic observers with monotonically increasing four-acceleration.
 In spherical symmetry, a radially infalling Alice is a zero angular momentum observer (ZAMO) \cite{FN:98}.
-In axially symmetric spacetimes, the requirement of zero angular momentum along the axis of rotation ($L_z=0$) results in a non-trivial angular velocity $\Psi_Z$ of Alice via the condition $L_z\defeq\xi_\psi \cdot u_\mathrm{A}=0$, where the Killing vector is $\xi_\psi=\pad_\psi$.
+However in axially symmetric spacetimes, the requirement of zero angular momentum along the axis of rotation ($L_z=0$) results in a non-trivial angular velocity $\Psi_Z$ of Alice via the condition $L_z\defeq\xi_\psi \cdot u_\mathrm{A}=0$, where the Killing vector is $\xi_\psi=\pad_\psi$.
 In what follows we consider infalling ZAMO observers.
 While the NEC is violated for all four classes of the Kerr--Vaidya solutions, an ingoing Alice measures a positive energy density near the horizon of a growing black hole and evaporating white hole.
-As in the (unphysical) case of the Vaidya white hole, the spacetime of evaporating Kerr--Vaidya white hole exhibits timelike geodesic incompleteness.
+The spacetime of evaporating Kerr--Vaidya white hole exhibits timelike geodesic incompleteness.

-It is important to distinguish between the black and white hole Kerr--Vaidya solutions.
-In fact, there is a certain confusion in the literature, including Ref.~\cite{DT:20} of some of the present authors.
-Construction of the two families of null geodesics (for example, as introduced in Ref.~\cite{FT:08} indicates that for $r<r_0$ the expansions of both families of congruences are positive for the Kerr--Vaidya metrics in $(u,r)$, indicating that these are models of white holes.
-On the contrary, the metrics in $(v,r)$ coordinates describe black holes.